maxbachmann/Dockerfiles/readme.md

 create database mealie;
 create user mealie with encrypted password 'mypass';
 grant all privileges on database mealie to mealie;
+create database firefly;
+create user firefly with encrypted password 'mypass';
+grant all privileges on database firefly to firefly;
 \q
 exit